khethelogp/khethelogp/README.md

 #### I'm a Software Engineer

 - 🎓 B.Sc Computer Science graduate
-- 🌱 I'm currently learning everthing in NextJS and Flutter
+- 🌱 I'm currently playing around with Next.js, React Native and Flutter
 - 🎯 Focusing on Web and Mobile Development (Fullstack)
 - 🥅 2022 Goals: Contribute to Open Source Projects
 - ⚡ Fun fact: I can solve a rubix cube in under two minutes